marinarinarina/simple-CRUD-app/README.md

 ## Tools

 - Vite: Building and transforming tool that aims to provide a faster and leaner development experience for modern web projects.
-- PostCSS(included in Vite): A tool for CSS post-processing.
+- PostCSS: A tool for CSS post-processing. (included in the Vite)